• Skip to primary navigation

 This glorious glazed ham with sticky apricot apple glaze is the kind of festive recipe dreams are made of.
 Simple, juicy ham the whole family will love.

 Roasting the ham/gammon is a simple way of cooking it that doesn’t involve boiling.
-The apricot preserves and apple juice create the most delicious sweet and sticky glaze which compliments the salty, smoky ham just perfectly.
+The apricot preserves and apple juice create the best ham glaze which compliments the salty, smoky ham just perfectly.
 Serve this as part of your Christmas feast and I promise you, your family will sing your praises.
 And maybe even make an extra one because glazed ham leftovers are a thing of beauty!

 Apricot apple glazed ham